ghga-de/mass/README.md

 This is a Python-based service following the Triple Hexagonal Architecture pattern.
 It uses protocol/provider pairs and dependency injection mechanisms provided by the [hexkit](https://github.com/ghga-de/hexkit) library.

-This service is currently designed to work with MongoDB and uses an aggregation pipeline to produce search results.

-Typical sequence of events is as follows:
-1. Requests are received by the API, then directed to the QueryHandler in the core.

-2. From there, the configuration is consulted to retrieve any facetable properties for the searched resource class.

-3. The search parameters and facet fields are passed to the Aggregator, which builds and runs the aggregation pipeline on the appropriate collection.
-The aggregation pipeline is a series of stages run in sequence:
-   - The first stage runs a text match using the query string.
-   - The second stage applies a sort based on the IDs.
-   - The third stage applies any filters supplied in the search parameters.
-   - The fourth stage extract facets.
-   - The fifth/final stage transforms the results structure into {facets, hits, hit count}.
-4. Once retrieved in the Aggregator, the results are passed back to the QueryHandler where they are shoved into a QueryResults pydantic model for validation before finally being sent back to the API.

 ## Development